vivianchen98/prismToMILP/README.md

 ---
 5. Generate lp formulation by
 `python generate-lp.py`
+and get `lp-output.txt`
 ---
-6. Go to https://online-optimizer.appspot.com/?model=builtin:empty.mod and copy the content in lp-output.txt
+6. Go to https://online-optimizer.appspot.com/?model=builtin:empty.mod and copy the content in `lp-output.txt`
 Solve the model and view the result in variables section